reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 }, []);
 ```

-The code inside the effect does not use any props or state, so your dependency array is `[]` (empty).
-This tells React to only run this code when the component "mounts," i.e. appears on the screen for the first time.
+**An empty dependency array like `[]` tells React to only run this code when the component "mounts," i.e. appears on the screen for the first time.** Now, when you type into the input, the chat won't reconnect:

-Let's try running this code:

 <Sandpack>